ipilcher/rhsummit/guide.md

   to use OSP director (TripleO) for installation and configuration.
 Over those six releases, OSP director has developed a robust system for creating and customizing OpenStack (and other) configuration files - including support for site-specific customizations and a large ecosystem of partner plug-ins.
-A later lab will explore how OSP 12 preserves compatibility with customer configurations and partner-plugins - including compatibility across upgrades from non-containerized OSP 11 to containerized OSP 12!
 * **Logging** &mdash; Just like OpenStack services expect to read their configuration from local configuration files, they expect to write their logs to local log files.
 OSP 12 makes these log files visible to the host operating system, although their locations differ from those of the non-containerized services in OSP 11.
 (A later lab will provide details.)
-Tools that parse these log files will need to be updated for OSP 12.
 * **Privileged operations** &mdash; Isolation from the host operating system is one of the benefits of containerizing applications, but there are certain services within OSP that require privileged access to the host OS.
 For example,